solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 a query to `getRewardPeriodInfo`, and wait for `totalNumOfBlocksInRewardPeriod` of blocks since the start of the epoch.
 Then, the App can call `getInflationReward` to query the rewards as before.

+`getRewardPeriodInfo` will also be exposed via sysvar/syscall to support on chain Dapp program usage.

 ### Restrict Stake Account Access